spadgos/spadgos.github.com/source/_posts/2011-11-30-a-soundcloud-plugin-for-jekyll-slash-octopress.markdown

 {% raw %}
 ```
-{% soundcloud favorites spadgos %}
+{% soundcloud favorites 6431392 %}
 ```
 {% endraw %}

-{% soundcloud favorites spadgos %}
+{% soundcloud favorites 6431392 %}

-There are more options, as described in the [widget documentation][widgetdocs]. *The documentation hasn't yet been updated for the new widget, and not all options there have been implemented yet.
-If there's one which doesn't work which you really want, let us know and we can work on it!*
+There are more options, as described in the [widget documentation][widgetdocs].

 {% raw %}
 ```